How do I connect Oracle to DB2?

 The status UNKNOWN is returned by DG4ODBC, as the service is not created until it is used.

 You can also run lsnrctl and enter SERVICES to display service status information.
-Do not use the reload option within the lnsrctl program as this does not always reread your configuration files.
+Don't use the reload option within the lnsrctl program as this does not always reread your configuration files.

 $ tnsping db2con